wp-plugins/si-contact-form/trunk/readme.txt

 == Changelog ==

+- Added "Name field format:" so you can select how the name field is formatted on the form.
+Name, First Name, Last Name, etc.
+- Added autoresponder E-mail message feature.
+Enable when you want the form to automatically answer with an autoresponder E-mail message.
+- Added Optional notes/help for extra form fields.
+Use the optional notes/help to print some notes or instructions before a form field.
+This is for the form display only, not E-mail.
+HTML is allowed.
 - Fixed "Attachment upload failed" message when attachment is not set to required.
 - Updated Italian (it_IT) - Translated by [Gianni Diurno](http://gidibao.net/ "Gianni Diurno")
 - Updated German (de_DE) - Translated by [Rico]